 - Spongy brakes: When your brakes feel spongy or you need a lot more pressure to engage your brakes than normal, the hydraulic brake fluid could be leaking.
 This is a big safety problem, because without the pressurised hydraulic fluid, your brakes won’t work.
 Don’t waste any time thinking about it, just book your car in with your local mechanic ASAP.

-For quality brake repairs by experienced mechanics in Browns Plains, call Steve Sorensen Mechanical on 07 3809 2711 or send us an email.
+For a quality Car Brake Service by experienced mechanics in Browns Plains, call Steve Sorensen Mechanical on 07 3809 2711 or send us an email.